11.05.2020

 Hotel rates are lower than usual and you can usually strike a deal with merchants or tour operators since business would be slow and they’d be more willing to take what they can get.

-Winter foods and drinks
+Winter Foods and Drinks

 Since I mentioned it before, let’s start with “sahlab”.
 This drink is a favourite amongst Jordanians during the winter time.
 Sahlab is a delicious creamy and fluffy drink made by stirring milk with sugar and the sahlab powder, which is extracted from a flower.
 The best part?
 You get to add a topping.
 The most traditional toppings that you can get are cinnamon, nuts, raisins or coconut.